jennicao/climate-change-and-respiratory-health/README.md

-# Climate Changen and Respiratory Health Investigation
+# Climate Change and Respiratory Health Investigation

 A Python program that investigates the effects of climate change on the respiratory health of Torontonian residents.